hsdavisuno/ISQA8600Group1Project/RScript.md

 # Contributor Statement

 Heather Davis, Scott Bui, and Akhil Kodali each created plots.
-Heather Davis wrote the first draft of the markdown document and Scott Bui added the remaining code and plots to it.
+Heather Davis wrote the first draft of the markdown document, Scott Bui added the remaining code and Akhil uploaded the plots to it.
 Heather Davis proofed the document, updated the ReadMe with a link, and submitted it for the assignment.